jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_waitsdetail.md

 ## Category

 The category that this wait belongs to.
-The following categories are used in Spotlight: AlwaysOn, Backup, CLR, DBM, DTC, IO, Latch, Lock, Memory, MISC, Network, Preemptive, ServiceBroker, SOS.
+The following categories are used in Spotlight: Idle, Other, Log, CLR, IO, Network, Memory, Latch, Remote Provider, CPU, Lock, XTP.

 ## Waiting Tasks Rate (tasks/s)